pulumi/pulumi-hugo/themes/default/content/resources/how-create-share-pulumi-template-modern-infrastructure/index.md

 hero:
   image: /icons/containers.svg
   title: "How to Create and Share a Pulumi Template | Modern Infrastructure"
-title: "How to Create and Share a Pulumi Template | Modern Infras..."
+title: "How to Create and Share a Pulumi Template | Modern..."
 meta_desc: |
     Pulumi Architecture Templates are a great way to quickly get a new project up and running.
 They’ve already grown quite popular with our users, and ...
 url_slug: how-create-share-pulumi-template-modern-infrastructure